Photoresist: Printed circuit boards

 The manufacture of printed circuit boards is one of the most important uses of photoresist.
 Photolithography allows the complex wiring of an electronic system to be rapidly, economically, and accurately reproduced as if run off a printing press.
 The general process is applying photoresist, exposing image to ultraviolet rays, and then etching to remove the copper-clad substrate.

 Patterning and etching of substrates

 This includes specialty photonics materials, MicroElectro-Mechanical Systems (MEMS), glass printed circuit boards, and other micropatterning tasks.
 Photoresist tends not to be etched by solutions with a pH greater than 3.

 Microelectronics

-This application, mainly applied to silicon wafers/silicon integrated circuits is the most developed of the technologies and the most specialized in the field.
+This application, mainly applied to silicon wafers and silicon integrated circuits is the most developed of the technologies and the most specialized in the field.